ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

   summarise(Species_number = length(unique(species)))
 ```

-Using what we've learnt from our <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">previous data visualisation tutorial</a> , we run the following code to create a histogram.
+Using what we've learnt from our [previous data visualisation tutorial](https://ourcodingclub.github.io/2017/01/29/datavis.html) , we run the following code to create a histogram.

 ```r
 (hist <- ggplot(species_counts, aes(x = plot)) +